Criticizing Employees Publicly: What You Should Knowachkarlaw-admin

 Sometimes, employees make mistakes or are not as productive as expected.
-Employers should know how best to provide feedback in situations like these without opening themselves up to liability.
+Employers should know how best to provide feedback in situations like these without opening themselves up to liability by criticizing employees publicly.

 While the law recognizes an employer’s right to manage their employees, employers cannot be unreasonable or humiliate their employees.
 This is more likely to occur when the criticism is taking place publicly where others can see or hear.